difference between stock market and share market

 In conclusion, while the terms stock market and share market are often used interchangeably, there are significant differences between the two.
 The stock market includes all publicly traded companies, while the share market is usually limited to a specific group of companies.
 The processes for trading and regulation also differ between the two markets, as do the risks and rewards involved in investing.
 It is important for investors to understand the differences between these two markets before investing in either.

-See also difference between girl and boy
+See also difference between japanese and chinese

 Table difference between stock market and share market